top of page

 Without the restrictions of insurance, some really creative therapy options open up.
 Some therapists:

-• Offered flexible session lengths
+• Offer flexible session lengths

-• Provided walk-and-talk therapy sessions
+• Provide walk-and-talk therapy sessions

-• Done family sessions in the home
+• Conduct family sessions in the home

 Privacy Matters More Than You Might Realize

 When you use insurance, your diagnosis and treatment information becomes part of your permanent health record.
-In fact, a diagnosis of some kind is typically required in order for insurance to approve therapy as "medically necessary."
+In fact, a diagnosis of some kind is typically required for insurance to approve therapy as "medically necessary."
 For some people, this isn't a big deal.
 For others—especially those on family plans or in certain professions—privacy is paramount.

 Paying completely out-of-pocket (without seeking any insurance reimbursement) gives you complete control over your health information.
-No diagnosis codes sent to insurance companies, no treatment summaries in your file, no potential impact on future coverage or employment.
+No diagnosis codes sent to insurance companies, no treatment summaries in your file, and no potential impact on future coverage or employment.
 However, if you submit superbills to your insurance for out-of-network reimbursement, you'll still need to provide diagnosis codes and treatment information.

 The Therapist-Client Match Is Everything